lepisma/lepisma.github.io/_posts/2017-03-05-optional-typing.md

 But using mypy for around a month now has convinced me that just the documentation part is reason enough to use it here and there.
 It helps keep track of tiny things like whether I am passing `str` or a `stream` when a function works on a file.
-This itself has reduced the load on variable naming.
+This itself has reduced the load on variable naming for me a lot.
 Also, if you are not writing a hackish script, it does help to put barriers at places to frame the program.

 Most importantly, it really is non-intrusive and purely optional.
 You could use hints wherever needed and skip where is it unnecessary and verbose (though I am